BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 </div>
 <br>

-Futhermore, it is very important to understand that what really matters is a **high-quality training dataset**!
+Furthermore, it is very important to understand that what really matters is a **high-quality training dataset**!
-Of course, your model achitecture matters too, but your model can not learn what is not there.
+Of course, your model architecture matters too, but your model can not learn what is not there.
 Additionally, the **musical representation** you feed into the transformer matters as well.
 In our case this representation, using basically piano rolls, is very simple.
 It does not contain any high level information such as the end of a bar, section, phrase or musical theme.
 We just hope that the transformer will eventually learn all these concepts.
-It is a active research question what impact a good musical representation has on the result the trained transformer generates.
+It is an active research question what impact a good musical representation has on the result the trained transformer generates.

 ## Relative Positional Self-Attention

-So far our positional encoding was just a sequence of natural numbers $$0, 1, \ldots, n-1$$ and we used an embbedding which was added to the input, that is, the embedding of $$i$$ was added to the embedding of $$\mathbf{x}_i$$ of the input sequence.
+So far our positional encoding was just a sequence of natural numbers $$0, 1, \ldots, n-1$$ and we used an embedding which was added to the input, that is, the embedding of $$i$$ was added to the embedding of $$\mathbf{x}_i$$ of the input sequence.
-However, this encoding might not be optimal in the context of music where we tones, phrases, musical ideas and themes reapeat frequently.
+However, this encoding might not be optimal in the context of music where tones, phrases, musical ideas and themes repeat frequently.
 A relative position representation to allow attention to be informed by how far two positions are apart in a sequence might be much more effective.

-So, instead of learning the index of a token within a sequence we want the mode to learn relative distances between tokens.
+So, instead of learning the index of a token within a sequence we want the model to learn relative distances between tokens.
 In other words, instead of learning the attention spent by token with index $$j$$ on $$i$$, that is, $$\alpha(\mathbf{x}_i, \mathbf{x}_j)$$ we want to compute an attention score based on the (directed) distance $$i-j$$.
 This concept was introduced by {% cite shaw:2018 %}.